ofer3k/ofer3k-React-section-0.0/README.md

 a.
 What are components?

 b. npx create-react-app hello-react

 c.
 Analyzing a standard React project

 d.
 JSX + How react works

 e.
 Building a first custom Component

 f.
+Class component and function component

+g.
 Passing data via "props”

-g.
+h.
 Splitting components into multiple Components

 * It is very important not to talk about hooks yet.
 Introduce only the general idea and the ability of splitting the work into small parts – components